 Review received from SF of Horam on 10/07/2013

-Ride and hike to Zhakra Turquoise Lake.
+Ride up and over a high pass into a land of high lakes.
+Stop at the sacred Zhakra Yimsto, the Turquoise Lake.
 Situated below stunning glaciers, this sacred lake is fed by a waterfall.
-You will do a traditional kora of the lake (a walk-around), and see the shrines and hermitages nearby.
-You will camp in the low valley below the lake (5 hour ride, 1 hour walk.
-Bivouac at 3800m).
+We will do a traditional kora of the lake (a walk-around), and see the shrines and hermitages nearby.
+Then camp in the low valley below the lake.
+(6 hour ride, 1 hour walk.
+Camp at 3700m).

-Ride across the main Lhagang Valley, crossing the highway and big river, into the high nomad areas.
+Ride up into the high nomad areas.
 Another lovely day on the horse to end at the home camp of our guides.
-You settle in to spend two nights at this camp, to be wined and dined by nomads, and experience their traditional life (4 hour ride, camp near nomads, 4200m).
+We will settle in to spend the night at this camp, to be wined and dined by nomads and experience their traditional life.
+Opportunity for nomad tent stay for interested guests.
+(7 hour ride, camp near nomads, 4200m)

-Ride to Yibei Lake, a high sinkhole lake.
-This is a short 3 hour ride across the high plateau where you will see many nomad camps dotted across the area.
+Spend the morning at Dashika Nomad Camp, enjoying the traditional life.
+We can try yak milking, butter processing, yak fibre spinning for string and rope and yak herding.
+Then ride to Yibei Lake, a high sinkhole (cenote) lake.
+This is a short 3 hour ride across the high plateau where we will see many nomad camps dotted across the area.
 Yibei is a Great Lake for swimming, but cold!
-(3 hour ride, camping, 4450m).
+(3 hour ride, camping, 4450m)

-Ride to a high lookout to the west, across wolf and gazelle country and the Lhagang plateau's highest area.
-Lunch at the lookout, at 4600 m, with views of isolated hermitages nestled in mountains, after mountain, after mountain.
-Then drop down to see sacred Ragni Lake, home of lammergeyer birds in cliffs and the site of many legends.
-Camp nearby (6 hour ride, camping, 4200m).
+Ride to high lookout to the west, across wolf and gazelle country and the Lhagang plateau's highest area.
+Lunch at the lookout, at 4600m, with views of isolated hermitages nestled in mountains, after mountain, after mountain.
+Then drop down to see sacred Ragni Lake, home of lammergyer birds in cliffs and the site of many legends.
+Camp nearby.
+(5 hour ride, camping, 4200m)

 Ride across the Lhagang Plateau's most populated nomadic area.
-If you're lucky you might happen upon a religious festival in this area.
-Arrive at afternoon to high Genup Gompa, an old nomad temple, and camp nearby (5 hour ride, camping, 3800m).
+Some years we happen upon a religious festival in this area.
+Arrive after lunch to high Genup Gompa, an 300-year-old nomad temple.
+After visiting the temple, we’ll say goodbye to our guides and drive to Khampa Nomad Ecolodge with a quick stop for snacks in Bamei.
+(5 hour ride, camping, 3800m)

 A free day in Chengdu.
 Possible optional activities include visiting the Giant Panda Breeding Centre (which usually has babies in the summertime), the QingYangGong Daoist Temple, and the Tibetan quarter.
 Last dinner with Sichuan Opera dinner theatre.
-Overnight at the BuddhaZen Hotel.
+(BuddhaZen Hotel)

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.